Anythingsoup01/Fox/README.md

-# Ferret
+# Fox

-Ferret is an open source Application Framework.
+Fox is an open source Game Framework.

+Fox will include everything need for game developement in C++, including, but not limited to, Textures, Batch Rendering, ImGui Framebuffer support, etc.